neel1996/gitconvex/DOCUMENTATION.md

 ```
 ![Repo view detail](https://user-images.githubusercontent.com/65342122/87664834-8ee16200-c783-11ea-885e-6a1e29626a47.png)

-- "List all branches" under available branches, lists all the branches from the and remote.
+- "List all branches" under available branches, lists all the branches from the local and remote.
 Click on a branch to checkout to that branch.
-- Can delete local branches and cannot be retrievd again( please be catious! )
+- Can delete local branches and if the branches are not in the remote, it cannot be restored.( please be cautious! )

 ![list-branch](https://user-images.githubusercontent.com/65342122/87667169-812ddb80-c787-11ea-9ff8-98ef2a2f918c.png)